mangomaysa/Castle-leap/README.md

-# Castle Leap
+# Castle Leap 🏰✨

-## Introduction
-Castle Leap is a Python game made with Pygame.
-The goal is to jump through different levels while avoiding obstacles.
+Castle Leap is a platform-jumping game inspired by Icy Tower, built with Python and Pygame.

+## How to Play
+- Use the **arrow keys**
+- to move left/right
+- Press **space** to jump
+- Try to climb as high as you can without falling!

-## Setup
+## How to Run

-1. **Install Python**: If you don't have Python installed, download it from [here](https://www.python.org/downloads/).

-2. **Install Pygame**: You need Pygame to run this game.
-You can install it via pip:
+1. Make sure you have **Python 3.10+** installed.
+2. Install Pygame:
    ```bash
    pip install pygame